Standard Terms and Conditions

 - Disbursement in respect of travelling expenses, photocopies, stationery, revenue stamps, postage and telephone calls will be recovered at our predetermined rates.

-- All payments to Statucor for Services shall be made against Statucor’s invoices which shall be presented during or after the period of the provision of the Services in respect of Services provided.
+- All payments to Statucor for services shall be made against Statucor’s invoices which shall be presented during or after the period of the provision of the services in respect of services provided.

 - Our fees are based on the time spent on your affairs by Statucor persons or agents, as the case may be and on the levels of skill and responsibility involved, the nature and complexity of the engagement.
 The fees may differ from estimates which shall be provisional only.
 Stringent reporting requirements or deadlines imposed by you might require work to be carried out at a higher level than usual or outside normal working hours.
-This may result in increased costs and additional fees may also be as a result of material changes in the Services or difficulties in obtaining information which could not reasonably have been foreseen.
+This may result in increased costs and additional fees may also be as a result of material changes in the services or difficulties in obtaining information which could not reasonably have been foreseen.

-- We shall be entitled to charge interest at the maximum rate of 2% per month from time to time on all overdue amounts, for whatsoever reason, outstanding for more than 30 days from the date reflected on our fee note.
+- We shall be entitled to charge interest at the maximum rate of 2% per month from time to time on all overdue amounts, for whatsoever reason, outstanding for more than 30 days from the date reflected on our invoice.
 It is agreed that we may at any time increase or reduce the interest rate by the same margin as and in accordance with a change in the prescribed rates in terms of the National Credit Act.